STRd6/system/README.md

 Web Applications
 ----------------

-Web applications are static HTML documents that live on the internet.
-That is all they must be.
+Web applications are static HTML documents that have access to the internet.
+That is all they must be and nothing more.

 Services
 --------